CyrusNajmabadi/lang-design/DictionaryExpressions.md

 Synthesized types are free to employ any strategy they want to implement the required interfaces properly.

-Given the target type `IDictionary<TKey, TValue>`  the type used will be `Dictionary<TKey, TValue>`.

-### Non-mutable interface translation

-Given a target type of `IReadOnlyDictionary<TKey, TValue>`, the value generated is allowed to implement more interfaces than required.
+ the value generated is allowed to implement more interfaces than required.
 For example, implementing the mutable interfaces as well (specifically, implementing IDictionary<TKey, TValue>`).
 However, in that case:

 1. The value must return true when queried for `ICollection<KeyValuePair<TKey, TValue>>.IsReadOnly`.
 This ensures consumers can appropriately tell that the collection is non-mutable, despite implementing the mutable views.
 1. The value must throw on any call to a mutation method.
 This ensures safety, preventing a non-mutable collection from being accidentally mutated.

 ### Open question 1